ERantalainen/DailyDrill/README.md

 A short collection of looping minigames with ever increasing difficulty 'The Daily Grind', made during the Hive October gamejam 2025.

-You can try thee game here: https://erantalainen.github.io/DailyDrill/
+You can try the game here: https://erantalainen.github.io/DailyDrill/

 ## MiniGames